muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 **Progress is reported** in the plugin log (accessible with the 'i' symbol next to the plugin name) and the ImJoy progress bar.

-Plugin creates results described in section 'Outputs'.

 ### 4. Created outputs

-The function will create a number of result files, which are stored in the subfolder ``.
-For this, it will create a new sub-folder called `analysis__exprGradient`.
+The function will create a number of result files, which are stored in the subfolder `analysis__cell_env`.
+For each FQ result file, a separate subfolder with name of this file is created.

-Results files have the full name of the FQ file with the following prefixes
+In this folder, results for **each region** are stored Results files have the full name of the FQ file with the following prefixes

--   **_summary_density** (PNG file).
-Contains plots of expression density plots.
-    Cells are filled with pixel values corresponding to their expression level.

--   **_summary_gradient** (PNG file).
-Contains summary plots for the spatial gradients between two the two reference points (the first plot shown on this page).

--   **hist_expression** (tab delimited text file).
+-   **histogram__reg_i.csv** (tab delimited text file), where i is a running index.
     Contains the spatial expression gradient as a table:

-    -   1st col: normalised distance,
+    -   1st col: center of histogram bins
-    -   2nd col: normalised counts by number of pixels (4th col)
+    -   2nd col: RNA counts
-    -   3rd col: RNA counts
+    -   3rd col: Pixel counts
-    -   4th col: number of pixels in the image within range (for normalisation)
+    -   4th col: Normalize counts.

--   **img_density** (16bit tif file).
-Contains the expression density plots.
-The pixel value of the cell corresponds to the number of RNAs in this cell.
-No outlines are shown.
-Files can be rendered with Fiji and an adequate look-up table.

--   **img_density_outline** (16 bit tif file).
-Contains the expression density plot and the cell outlines.
-The outlines of the cells are set to the maximum RNA count in the image.
-This guarantees that the outlines can be seen.

--   **img_outline** (8 bit image).
-Outlines of all cells in the image.
+-   **histogram_summary__reg_i.png**, summary image of for region `i`.
+First row shows smFISH image, mask of region, distance transform (distance from region).
+Second row shows the raw histograms for RNAs and pixels, as well as the renormalized histogram.